(Updated August 19, 2022)

 Will the instructor need to quarantine if a student in their class tests positive for COVID?

 Instructors should feel free to call the COVID Call Center with any questions they have regarding this.
 Not everyone in a classroom with a positive case would be considered a close contact.
 One needs to be within 6 feet of a positive case for more than a cumulative total of 15 minutes within a 24-hour period.
 Only if one is considered a close contact would you follow CDC guidelines, which state contacts who are up to date with their vaccines (including boosters) do not need to quarantine if they do not have symptoms, but must wear a mask indoors for 10 days from their last exposure (this would include avoiding eating with other people) and should get tested 5 days after exposure.
 Those who are not up to date on their vaccines must remain at home for 5 days, are advised to test after 5 days, and if negative, may leave their home but must remain masked while around others for a further 5 days.

 What happens if a student isn’t truthful about their symptoms or COVID status?

-Students who aren’t truthful about their symptoms or COVID status (e.g., a student who knowingly attends class with a positive or suspected COVID diagnosis or when told to quarantine by a medical provider, or a student who reports false symptoms to a university official to avoid attending class) should be referred immediately to the Office of Student Conduct and Community Standards.
+Students who aren’t truthful about their symptoms or COVID status (e.g., a student who knowingly attends class with a positive or suspected COVID diagnosis or when told to isolate or quarantine by a medical provider, or a student who reports false symptoms to a university official to avoid attending class) should be referred immediately to the Office of Student Conduct and Community Standards.
 If it is determined that a student is in violation of the Code, sanctions will be imposed.
 To report a student who is not in compliance with the Student Conduct Code, please contact the Office of Student Conduct and Community Standards by email or report violations through the COVID Safety Concerns web page.